colosseum-wiot/colosseum-school-2022/custom-container-assignment/README.md

     ```
    - By using the following command you can open the files and edit them if they are missing the above lines: `sudo gedit /etc/subuid /etc/subgid`
    - This step ensures your user has the required privileges to use lxc.
-   - Ensure the LXD service is running: `sudo systemctl start lxd`
+   - Ensure the LXD service is running: `sudo systemctl start lxd` or `sudo snap start lxd`

 3. Import the archived image in lxc: `lxc image import base-2104.tar.gz --alias base` <br /> The archived images cannot be readily used by lxc, and they need to be loaded in the system.
 You can check the available loaded images typing: `lxc image list`